ValveSoftware/Proton/README.md

 Proton can be tuned at runtime to help certain games run.
 The Steam client sets some options for known games using the <tt>STEAM_COMPAT_CONFIG</tt> variable.
 You can override these options using the environment variables described below.
-The best way to set these environment overrides is by renaming "user_settings.sample.py" to "user_settings.py" and modifying it appropriately.
+The best way to set these environment overrides for all games is by renaming "user_settings.sample.py" to "user_settings.py" and modifying it appropriately.
+If you want to set a specific game to a different setting than the defaults, use the `Set Launch Options` under the games `Properties`.
+You can launch the game as you would make it `YOUR_VARIABLE=1 %command%` [(source)](https://superuser.com/questions/954041/how-to-set-an-environment-variable-for-an-specific-game-on-steam-for-linux#980437).

 To enable an option, set the variable to a non-<tt>0</tt> value.
 To disable an option, set the variable to <tt>0</tt>.
 To use Steam's default configuration, do